 On this FREE 3-hour* tour we wind down the quiet streets and bound through bustling boulevards, uncovering the hidden sites as well as the famous ones.
 From the Celts to the Vikings, invaders have tried to tame this wild island, a place of legends, traditions, and folklore.
 750 years of resistance and rebellion would culminate in the tragedy of the Easter Rising in the middle of the First World War.
 Testament to the will of the local people, just a few generations later Dublin is one of the leading business centers of Europe.
 Join us as we explore 2,000 years of history.
 From some of the world’s greatest writers to dramatic and sometimes tragic events through the centuries, Dublin’s main export has been stories and guides are famous for bringing the past to life through their passionate delivery of the history of this vibrant city. *Average tour length.
+The Dublin Free Tour usually ends by the Trinity College.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!

 You don’t need to spend the day sitting on a bus to see the authentic, rural Ireland.
 Howth is an ancient fishing village just outside of Dublin, surrounded by nature and steeped in legends.
 From pre-history to modern times the wild rocky peninsula has seen some of the most crucial events and bloody battles that have shaped Irish history.
 Simply incredible views of Dublin and (weather permitting — this is Ireland!) even as far away as Wales and Northern Ireland will take your breath away.
 Although it’s just a short train ride away you’ll find yourself lost in time, where mysterious Neolithic standing stones are scattered on the outcrops among medieval ruins, lonely lighthouses and 18th-century coastal defences.
 The relics of past invaders are set against the backdrop of dramatic scenery and wildlife.
 We regularly spot guillemots, eagles, seals and more on a spectacular clifftop walk.
 We spend six hours in this beautiful setting so you have time to fully appreciate this fascinating place and get the best out of the trip.
 Unsurprisingly, Howth has amazing fresh fish and seafood available and some of the best real Irish pubs you’ll ever find.
 We advise good footwear for when it all goes a bit ‘off-road’.
 For generations it has been Dublin’s number one day-trip destination.
 So leave the big city behind and, as the old slogan put it best, visit ‘the Hill of Howth for health and heather’.
 Children under 13 accompanied by an adult go free.
 You will need to purchase a ticket for them on the day (€2.75 return).